Editorial Disclaimer

 Learn to be Financially Responsible

-Graduation is just around the corner and before you know it you could be faced with some tough financial decisions.
+Graduation is here and before you know it you could be faced with some tough financial decisions.
 Learning how to manage your finances for the first time can be a hard task to deal with especially if you don’t have a whole lot of experience managing finances.
 Check out these personal finance basics to get you ready for the next phase in your life.

 Start at the beginning of the month and track your expenses to get an idea of what you spend.
 Your budget doesn’t have to track every dollar but have a basic idea of what money you have coming in and going out every month.
 This process will help you start making a realistic budget including your rent, utilities, groceries, gas, etc.